pegasystems/pega-helm-charts/charts/pega/README.md

 ### Installer Pod Annotations

-Annotations can be added to the installer pod.
+You can add annotations to the installer pod.

 Example: